Disease Guide ·Cancer (Lymphoma) ·2026

 Cancer Coverage Basics

-Most accident-and-illness policies cover cancer diagnosis and treatment including chemotherapy, surgery, and radiation.
-The standard 14-day illness waiting period applies.
-Some policies have a separate 30-day waiting period specifically for cancer.
+Most accident-and-illness policies cover cancer diagnosis, chemotherapy, surgery, and radiation.
+Standard 14-day illness waiting period applies; some have 30-day cancer-specific periods.
 Cancer is one of the most financially impactful conditions insurance covers.

 Red flag · Waiting period